 Get the advice of the DAC as early as possible!
-The Committee meets 11 times a year - see the dates for 2013.
+The Committee meets 11 times a year - see the dates for 2013 and 2014.
 For more information, including closing dates for agendas from Sarah Davis at the Diocesan Registry

 The Cathedral and Church Buildings Division of the Church of England has published guidance for churches interested in hosting community shops on their premises - The Guidelines and Best Practice for the Provision of Community Shops in Churches and Chapels.
 This is available on the ChurchCare website.